 Sarah is now working on engaging the local community with the Life Sciences Initiative and its research.

-Daniel is responsible for the Centre's communications, providing advice and guidance to engagement projects, and developing methods to disseminate best practice.
-He is the first point of contact for general enquiries, managing small award rounds and advice surgeries.
+Katherine is responsible for the Centre's communications, providing advice and guidance to engagement projects, and developing methods to disseminate best practice.
+She is the first point of contact for general enquiries, managing small grants and Public Engagement Advice Surgeries.

 The Centre for Public Engagement